MSIA/2021-msia423-Xu-Hao-project/README.md

 │   ├── local/                        <- Directory for keeping environment variables and other local configurations that *do not sync** to Github
 │   ├── logging/                      <- Configuration of python loggers
 │   ├── flaskconfig.py                <- Configurations for Flask API
+│   ├── model_config.yaml             <- Configurations for Model Pipeline
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── model_data/                   <- Save the featurized data for model training
+│   ├── raw_images/                   <- Raw image data
+│
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
 │
-├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
-│
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
 ├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
-├── notebooks/
-│   ├── archive/                      <- Develop notebooks no longer being used.
-│   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
-│
-├── reference/                        <- Any reference material relevant to the project │
 ├── src/                              <- Source data for the project │